septa-ma/SMS-management/README.md

 # SMS management

-**In this project you can manage you SMS on your Phone and assign it to someone else to answer it.**
+**In this project you can manage you SMS and assign it to someone else to answer it.**